 Nestled inside the Paris hotel on the Las Vegas strip is Le Burger Brasserie.
 A French twist on the American burger experience whose menu boasts their famous 777 burger.
 For the bargain price of $777 you get a Kobe beef patty, with pancetta, goat cheese, seared foie gras, arugula, Maine lobster, 100-year-aged balsamic, and a bottle of Dom Pérignon.
-While I sense the restaurant’s sales statistics tip slightly in favour of their standard $14 burger offering, few people would argue that the investment in an indulgence like the 777 should be based on its intrinsic value.
+While I sense the restaurant’s sales statistics tip slightly in favor of their standard $14 burger offering, few people would argue that the investment in an indulgence like the 777 should be based on its intrinsic value.
 It’s all about the experience.
-That’s why if you were to ask one of the high rollers who opted for the 777 if it was worth it, you probably wouldn’t get a detailed breakdown of its ingredients, their preparation, flavours, or freshness.
-The response would emphatic, yet simple; “Hell yes!” (as they headed back to their favorite winning slot machine) or, “No way!“
+That’s why if you were to ask one of the high rollers who opted for the 777 if it was worth it, you probably wouldn’t get a detailed breakdown of its ingredients, their preparation, flavors, or freshness.
+The response would be emphatic, yet simple; “Hell yes!” (as they headed back to their favorite winning slot machine) or, “No way!“

 But how do we evaluate the value of purchases whose return on investment (ROI) should be much more tangible?

-Consider thousands of miles away from the Las Vegas strip in a modest midtown New York City office, the Vice President of Sales at a high growth start-up is meeting with her operations staff.
+Consider thousands of miles away from the Las Vegas strip in a modest midtown New York City office, the Vice President of Sales at a high-growth start-up is meeting with her operations staff.
 The conversation turns to the status of their technology stack.
 “That system we implemented last quarter to help decrease our response time for new leads…how’s that working?” she asks her team.
 “Alright” says one of her team members.
 “Our business development reps say it’s helpful.”
 “Great.
 And what about that business writing tool we bought to help our team craft more effective prospecting emails?
 It was supposed to help drive higher conversion rates.
 How’s that working?”
 Her team members stare blankly at each other.
 “A few people are using it but it hasn’t been a game-changer for us”, adds one of them.
 “Ok, let’s cancel our subscription.”

-Why is it that when it comes to assessing the value of our company’s technology investments, do we often reduce the business cases we so rigorously crafted during the buying cycle to a binary, yes or no, sentiment?
+Why is it that when it comes to assessing the value of our company’s technology investments, we often reduce the business cases we so rigorously crafted during the buying cycle to a binary, yes or no, sentiment?
 Is it working?
 Yes or No. Do people use it?
 Yes or No. Is life with it better than it was before?
 Yes or No. Can we get along without it?
 You get the idea.

 Here are three big reasons why:

 - Status quo bias: We saw value in it at one point and now it’s just the way of things.
-Reevaluating it would be too time consuming or it’s simply too ingrained into our operation at this point.
+Reevaluating it would be too time-consuming or it’s simply too ingrained into our operation at this point.
 This can be especially true for expenditures that “fly under the radar” or are otherwise too small or deployed in limited scope to warrant greater scrutiny.
 Ironically, it can also be true for larger expenditures as anyone who’s been through a legacy ERP deployment or home renovation will tell you!

 - Time to value is uncertain: Are we using it correctly?
 Have we tried it for long enough to see the impact?
-Was this solution supposed to be fast acting or long lasting? (a sentiment equally applicable to enterprise software, gym memberships, or nasal spray) In some cases it may indeed be too soon to tell.
-In others we may not have used the product or service correctly.
+Was this solution supposed to be fast-acting or long-lasting? (a sentiment equally applicable to enterprise software, gym memberships, or nasal spray) In some cases, it may indeed be too soon to tell.
+In others, we may not have used the product or service correctly.